Process

 The visual design phase is the final step in the creative process.
 During this phase, Notebleu synthesizes the creative process into a bold, responsive, engaging website design.

 Like the Wireframing phase, frequent collaboration and review are vital throughout this process.
-We use InVision to provide design prototypes with clickable examples of template designs that give an immediate sense of the website in action.
+We use Figma to provide design prototypes with clickable examples of template designs that give an immediate sense of the website in action.
 Prototyping allows us to quickly assemble a simulation of full functionality during the design phase to improve the efficiency of communication and demonstration.

 At the end of the design phase, Notebleu will have a full series of template designs that represent all page types and elements on the site at large, medium, and small sizes.
 These templates include documentation of interactive features and notes for development.
 As we finalize designs, meetings with the development team occur more frequently, ensuring a smooth handoff of materials for building into interactive web pages on a dynamic, intuitive content management system.
 Development begins while some components of the website are still in design.
 For this reason, it is crucial to incorporate design feedback opportunities early and often throughout the process.